2022 Serbian local elections

-Local elections in Serbia were held on 3 April 2022 in the municipalities of Aranđelovac, Bajina Bašta, Belgrade, Bor, Doljevac, Kladovo, Knjaževac, Kula, Lučani, Majdanpek, Medveđa, Sečanj, Sevojno, and Smederevska Palanka.
+Local elections in Serbia were held on 3 April 2022 in the municipalities of Aranđelovac, Bajina Bašta, Belgrade, Bor, Doljevac, Kladovo, Knjaževac, Kula, Lučani, Majdanpek, Medveđa, Sečanj, Sevojno (a municipality in the city of Užice), and Smederevska Palanka.
 Alongside the local elections, national-level general elections were held simultaneously on the same day.

 Seven ballot lists appeared in the election in Aranđelovac, while nine ballot lists appeared in Bajina Bašta.
 In Belgrade, there were twelve ballot lists in total; the Serbian Progressive Party (SNS) nominated Aleksandar Šapić as their mayoral candidate, while the major opposition United for the Victory of Serbia (UZPS) coalition nominated Vladeta Janković.
 In Bor, eleven ballot lists were present in total while parties inside the UZPS coalition ran on two separate ballot lists.
 Four ballot lists were present in the election in Doljevac, with no opposition parties taking part in the local election.
 In Kladovo, five lists appeared on the ballot, while in Knjaževac there were eight lists in total.
 The UZPS coalition also ran on two separate lists in Kula, where the leader of a civic group claimed that bribery occurred during the collection of signatures.
 Five ballot lists appeared in the election in Lučani and seven in Majdanpek, where electoral irregularities were reported at voting stations.
 Seven ballot lists appeared in the election in Medveđa, while in Sečanj there were four lists on the ballot.
 In Sevojno, six lists appeared on the ballot, while in Smederevska Palanka there were seven lists in total, with the UZPS coalition again running on two separate lists.

 SNS won the most votes in all local elections.
 In Belgrade, the election was repeated at five voting stations on 16 April and again on 21 April due to the UZPS coalition and Social Democratic Party (SDS) objecting the results at those polling stations.
 SDS did not manage to cross the threshold after the repeat elections, and in June, Šapić was elected mayor of Belgrade.